MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-phase1.md

     **ClientMigration.zip**

-4. Extract the files and follow the instructions in **PrepareClient.cmd** so that it contains the server name for your AD RMS cluster extranet licensing URL.
+4. Extract the files and follow the instructions in **Prepare-Client.cmd** so that it contains the server name for your AD RMS cluster extranet licensing URL.

     To locate this name: From the Active Directory Rights Management Services console, click the cluster name.
 From the **Cluster Details** information, copy the server name from the **Licensing** value from the extranet cluster URLs section.
 For example: **rmscluster.contoso.com**.